brandonistfan/GradeBuddyAPI-Deprecated/README.md

 # GradeBuddy API (Deprecated)

 **OVERVIEW**:
 (Deprecated version of GradeBuddy.
-This version is the API for the hackathon project, but it has since been replaced by NextJS and a new implementation -> gradebuddy.app)
+This version is the API for the hackathon project, but it has since been replaced by NextJS and a new implementation of [GradeBuddy](https://gradebuddy.app))

 This repository contains the API that interacts with Firebase and OpenAI LLM, powering the GradeBuddy application.
 GradeBuddy is an educational assessment tool that instantly grades student responses (including free-response and essays), helping faculty save time and provide timely feedback to students.